CTF-FlagFrenzy/challenges/documentation/The_SQL_Heist.md

 # The SQL Heist

-Web challenge where you have to exploit a search function in order to get the flag **Level**:Easy
+Web challenge where you have to exploit a search function to retrieve the flag.
+**Level**: Easy

 ## Challenge Overview: